Abo Blood Groups Are An Example Of

 ABO Blood Groups and Disease Susceptibility

 Research has suggested possible associations between ABO blood groups and susceptibility to certain diseases.
-However, it is important to note that these associations are often weak and do not imply causation.
+On the flip side, it — worth paying attention to.
 Some of the reported associations include:

 The mechanisms underlying these associations are not well understood but may involve interactions between ABO antigens and various factors related to disease development.